 Today we are going to talk about LinkedIn!
-I decided to bring here to the blog a content that was very successful on my Youtube : there are six tips for you to stand out on the social network, creating a strong profile and producing quality content.
+I have six tips for you to stand out on the social network, creating a strong profile and producing quality content.

-A few months ago I started writing specifically for LinkedIn, and I’ve seen so much results and so fast compared to other social networks, that I decided to bring these insights here to you.
-If you still think LinkedIn is just a virtual resume or that it doesn’t work for your field, this article will make you change your mind.
+A few months ago I started writing specifically for LinkedIn, and I’ve seen some great results and so fast compared to other social networks.
+Now, if you still think LinkedIn is just a virtual resume or that it doesn’t work for your field, this article will make you change your mind.

 At the end of last year, in 2018, I met Matheus de Souza , who is one of LinkedIn’s most influential writers.
 He has over 130,000 followers there and lives 100% of the jobs and freelancers he closes because of the network.
 I loved meeting him because he was the first person I knew who made a living from creating text content on the internet , while I thought that to be successful on the internet you had to take photos and videos.
 I thought people didn’t read anymore.

 But here’s what: I took a look at my LinkedIn profile, started writing articles there, and took Matheus’ Personal Marketing and Content Creation course .
 In less than three months I gained thousands of followers, created connections with very relevant people in my area and I’m about to close a project thanks to the network!

 That’s why I’m going to list here 6 tips I learned from this experience and from the course so you can stand out on LinkedIn.

 Don’t be lazy when filling out your LinkedIn profile.
 Of course, you will put your professional experiences, study, volunteer work… But go beyond beans and rice.
 If you place a “systems analyst in such a company”, briefly write down what you have done or learned that is most relevant.
 That way, whoever enters your profile will better understand your role in that job, which is not always clear just by the job title.